10 Proven Steps to LinkedIn Ads Success in 2023

 The primary goal of performance marketing is to get people to complete a specific action.
 (Image: Adobe)

-Because it is driven by action, performance marketing relies heavily on key metrics such as cost per click (CPC), cost per lead (CPL), cost per action (CPA), and customer acquisition cost (CAC).
-These all help marketers measure the results of their marketing efforts to determine if their campaigns are effective.
+Because it is driven by action, performance marketing campaigns rely heavily on key metrics such as cost per click (CPC), cost per lead (CPL), cost per action (CPA), and customer acquisition cost (CAC).

-109 Google Ads Statistics For 2023 (Revenue, Data & Trends) – Demand Sage
+109 Google Ads Statistics For 2023 (Revenue, Data & Trends)Demand Sage

 In this case, the benefits of performance marketing are hard to ignore:

 Simply put, performance marketing gives you the most bang for your buck.
-The pay-as-you-go model allows you to choose how much or how little of your ad spend to allocate toward a specific goal, and for how long.
+The pay-as-you-go pricing model allows you to choose how much or how little of your ad spend to allocate toward a specific goal, and for how long.

 If something’s not working?
 You’ll know immediately and can tweak your strategy to optimize performance or try a different route altogether.
 This helps you control your advertising costs over time while enabling immediate results.